Understanding the Transition From Perimenopause Into Menopause

 What happens to your body at perimenopause?

 Perimenopause is when your ovaries begin to produce fewer hormones, slow down and, eventually, run out of eggs.
 This affects the level of hormones in your body, namely estrogen and progesterone, which can bring with it an array of symptoms, like moodiness and irritability, tender breasts, dry and itchy skin, and difficulties sleeping.
+Hormone changes, including fluctuations in hormone levels such as estrogen and follicle stimulating hormone, are characteristic of this stage.
+As ovarian function declines, these changes in hormone levels contribute to the onset of perimenopausal symptoms.

 This all means that your perimenopause experience is unique, and what your friend or sister may experience will probably be very different from your own.
+Early perimenopause can be associated with increased sleep disturbances and mood changes.

 Culminating in the fluctuations and declining levels of estrogen and progesterone comes with its waves and stages of different and sometimes unpleasant symptoms, including hot flushes, brain fog, headaches and fatigue.
 These symptoms tend to come in waves and occur when your estrogen levels drop.

-What are the most common symptoms of perimenopause?
+What are the most common perimenopausal symptoms?

 It’s important to note that no two women will experience perimenopause in the same way.
 You may also feel different symptoms at different stages and in varying severity.
 Please know this is normal and all part of your experience.

-There's currently no way to determine when this will happen for you, given the myriad of symptoms a woman can experience and our unique cycle, body makeup, genetics, and levels of hormones, which will fluctuate from one day to the next.
+There’s currently no way to determine when this will happen for you, given the myriad of symptoms a woman can experience and our unique cycle, body makeup, genetics, and levels of hormones, which will fluctuate from one day to the next.
+Perimenopause is diagnosed primarily by evaluating your symptoms, but blood tests may be used to measure hormone levels and rule out other conditions, especially in women under 45.

 You’ll know you’ve reached menopause and reached the end of your perimenopause one year after your last period.
 This is when you’ll officially be in the post-menopause phase—when your ovaries have stopped functioning, and you no longer produce enough hormones or have enough follicles (eggs) to release each month.